ElektraInitiative/libelektra/src/plugins/README.md

 - [lineendings](lineendings/) tests file for consistent line endings
 - [list](list/) loads other plugins
 - [filecheck](filecheck/) does sanity checks on a file
+- [iterate](iterate/) iterate over all keys and run exported functions on tagged keys

 ## New Plugins ##